mikadosoftware/devmanual/docs/fulllist.rst

 state of the art in building software in the 21 Century, but it is also an attempt to understand why the art looks the way it does.

-This book is partly history lesson, partly diatribe on how the world's most successful ape organises the working world, and mostly an attempt to show how to build
+This book is partly history lesson, partly diatribe on the software industry and mostly an attempt to download my point of view into your head.
+Don't worry I have very little in my brain these days so it won't hurt.

 I am trying very hard to show my workings.
 I am creating a whole running company in this bok - a real life example.com, that is partly